 Four types of questions are used in the Integrated Reasoning section:

 The questions are accompanied by two to three sources of information presented on tabbed pages.
-Test takers click on the tabs and examine all the relevant information, which may be a combination of text, charts, and tables, to answer questions.
+You have to click on the tabs and examine all the relevant information, which may be a combination of text, charts, and tables, to answer questions.

 A question will involve two components for a solution.
 Based on a short written explanation of a phenomenon, situation, or mathematical problem, you come up with the proper assertions or mathematical expressions that meet the two interrelated criteria presented in the question.